bcdavasconcelos/ScrivQ/export-mmd/ScrivQ24.typ

 #callout(
 body:
 [
 There is no need to keep #strong[separate bibliography files] in the system.
-Simply #strong[copy and paste the references directly to Scrivener];.
-Follow the instructions below.
+Simply #strong[copy and paste the references directly to Scrivener] following the instructions below.

 ]
 ,